sustainable_energy svg

 linkedin

-Founder of Solcor Group, currently working as executive director of Solcor Group.
-Bsc & Msc in Business Engineering - Finance at KU Leuven, Bsc & Msc in Civil Engineering and Postgrad Investment analysis at London School of Economics
+Founder of the Solcor Group, currently serving as Chief Executive Officer of the Solcor Group.
+Master’s degree in Business Engineering – Finance from KU Leuven.
+Master’s degree in Civil Engineering.
+Postgraduate studies in Investment Analysis at the London School of Economics.

 Vincent Vangeel